ipetreska/Portfolio_Project_PeopleAnalytics/README.md

 Number of Fisher Scoring iterations: 4

-#Produced Bionomial Logistic Regression to find out predictors of turnover from survey responses
+#Visualized the Bionomial Logistic Regression to find out predictors of turnover from survey responses

 > library(broom)